Easy Bolognese Sauce

 • 5 cups whole tomatoes (preferably European)

-• then pureed or use around 2 -1/2 pounds of fresh plum tomatoes added to a food processor leaving a few bits
+• then pureed or use around 2 -1/2 pounds of fresh plum tomatoes added to a food processor, leaving a few bits

 • salt and pepper to taste

-• 1 bay leaves
+• 1 bay leaf

 • 1/3 cup milk or cream